-- Review and assess the project's achievements against objectives and outputs. - Assess the long-term effects made by the project on accessibility to eye health services, including by people with disabilities in the regions. - Identify and document the key successes and challenges in the implementation of the projects to inform the future design of Sightsavers' programmes. - Identify and document specific recommendations for similar, future project designs. - Identify and document any further cross-cutting or organisational level lessons and recommendations.
+- Review and assess the project's achievements against objectives and outputs. - Assess the long-term effects made by the project on accessibility to eye health services. - Identify and document the key successes and challenges in the implementation of the projects to inform the future design of Sightsavers' programmes. - Identify and document specific recommendations for similar, future project designs.